-It is true that the most dangerous thing that children do as part of their daily life is to ride in a car.
+Even in the safest of car seats, installed correctly, it is still true that the most dangerous thing a child can do as part of their daily life is ride in a car.
 With more and more distracted drivers on the road (texting and talking for example), car crashes remain the leading cause of death for children 4 and older.
 It’s simple physics that riding rear facing is safer in a collision and correctly using a car seat or booster seat can help decrease the risk of death or serious injury by over 70%.

 - All infants and toddlers should ride in a rear-facing car seat as long as possible until they reach the highest weight or height allowed by their car seat manufacturer (check the sticker on your car seat to find out the limit).

 Dr. Tanya: "Well, this is definitely safest, as size (height and weight) should be the most important factor when deciding when it’s time to flip your convertible car seat around to forward facing.
 It is true that most convertible car seats now are large enough (and heavy enough) to accommodate kids until over age 2 rear facing.
 That said, how many kids over age 2 are going to be happy not being able to see the family and take part in the conversation?
 That combined with the practicality of the car seat fitting rear-facing in your car, carpools that require installations several times a day, and multiple kids in car seats in the back seat, often make it challenging.

 That said, what do I recommend to my patients?
 Keeping kids rear facing as long as you can is definitely safer, so at least 2 years of age depending on your child’s height and weight.
 I help parents assess this at the two-year checkup, weigh the pros and cons and decide what is best for their family.
 If your child is happy, leave them rear facing as long as you can, but to be honest with you, I don’t think my boys would have made it past 2 ½ due to their size and personality."